 Obtaining the mortality data requires the following:

-- US Mortality data are only available to SEER*Stat users who access these data in client-server mode.
-The data are not distributed on the SEER*Stat DVD or compressed data files.
+- U.S. Mortality data are only available to SEER*Stat users who access these data in client-server mode.

-- You will be given a username and password within two business days of SEER receiving your signed SEER Research Data Agreement allowing you to access the data utilizing SEER*Stat's Client-Server Mode.
+- You will be given a username and password within two business days of SEER receiving your signed SEER Research Data Use Agreement allowing you to access the data through SEER*Stat.

 A citation for the use of NCHS mortality data for publication purposes is required.
 When you select a mortality database from the Data Tab during a SEER*Stat session, the suggested citation will appear at the bottom of the Data Tab window.